Find Trade Colleges

 The total student population at Southwestern Illinois College is 6,906, which includes 3,037 full-time undergraduates.
 The school has a student-to-faculty ratio of 17 to 1.

 Roughly 10% of students at SWIC take out loans to pay for college.
-The typical student loan amount is $3,331 a year.
-The student loan default rate of 5.4% means most graduates are not struggling to pay off their loans.
+The average amount of student loans is $3,331 a year.
+The school reports a student loan default rate of 5.4% which is much lower than the average rate of 10.8%!

 #7